hsh-elc/vpl-grappa-integration/install.md

    - Create a VPL activity that will serve as a base for other VPL activities.
    - Under "Settings", remove the "due date" to keep it accessible throughout the entirety of hte course duration.
    - Hide the activity from students to maintain a clean course structure.
-   - Upload the execution scripts (custom `vpl_evaluate.sh` script and `proforma_settings.sh` script) and the `ProFormAFormatter` fat jar to "Execution files".
+   - Upload the execution scripts (custom `vpl_evaluate.sh` script and `proforma_settings.sh` script) and the `ProformaFormatter-<version>-fat-jar-with-dependencies.jar` to "Execution files".
    - In "Execution options", set "Run", "Debug", and "Evaluate" to "Yes".
-   - Go to "More/Files to Keep When Running" and check the boxes for `proforma_settings.sh` and the `ProFormAFormatter` fat jar.
+   - Go to "More/Files to Keep When Running" and check the boxes for `proforma_settings.sh` and the `ProformaFormatter-<version>-fat-jar-with-dependencies.jar`.
 2. **Create a New Activity Based on the Base Activity**:
    - Create a new VPL activity in your course.
    - In "Execution options", select the base activity from the previous step in the "Based-on" dropdown.